 I am now involved in yet another word that I didn’t know existed.
 Up and down the country every weekend parents are getting up at ridiculous-o’clock armed with child and kit to set off before dawn to drive miles for an 8 o’clock warm up.

-As we are driving down the motorway watching the sun rise, there are very few cars on the road, no doubt full of parents driving their offspring to their chosen activity.
+As we are driving down the motorway watching the sunrise, there are very few cars on the road, and these, no doubt, are full of parents driving their offspring to their chosen activity.

 When we arrive at the sports centre it is already packed, the children go off to change and the parents queue to buy tickets to sit or stand and watch our child complete in a gala we have already paid their entry fee for.
 Galas are an all day (and in some cases all weekend) event so there is a bit of a scrum for good seats.
 If you don’t get one you have to sit on the stairs or benches.
 It is backbreaking work.

-Once you learn the dos and don’ts and learn what to pack and not to pack for your day poolside watching swimming galas are not so bad, in fact they can be quite fun – just as long as I don’t have to swim, I think I can put up with it.
+Once you learn the dos and don’ts and learn what to pack and not to pack for poolside, watching swimming galas are not so bad, in fact they can be quite fun – just as long as I don’t have to swim, I think I can put up with it.

 I can safely say that I have never watched a swimming gala before so a bonus to tick off one of my #101in1001 challenges: Number 39 – Watch a sporting event I have never seen before.